 Yeah.
 In the whole world.

-Smiling at her.
-Pretending like you didn’t already know that’s what her answer would be.
-Hiding it from her like she used to hide easter eggs at the ranch for you and your brother.
-Avoiding wet cow shit like it’s a bunch of land mines and laughing, all of you together.
-And sunshine.
-And the sound of the creek and the frogs and the cows in the distance.
-Coyotes and fiddleneck, and bushes of stinging nettle, and wildflowers of every color on every hill from here until forever.
+Smiling and pretending like you didn’t already know that’s what her answer would be.
+Hiding it from her like she used to hide easter eggs at the ranch for you and your two older brothers.
+Avoiding wet cow shit like it was a bunch of land mines and laughing, all of you together.
+Sunshine and the sound of the creek, and of the frogs.
+And cows in the distance, and coyotes and Fiddleneck.
+Bushes of stinging nettle, wildflowers of every color on every hill from here until forever.

 Asking me now, What are your plans for the future?